OpenRockets/web-dev-error-solutions/errors/nextjs/dealing-with-error-request-headers-cookie-is-undefined-in-next-js-api-routes/README.md

+# 🐞 Dealing with `Error: request.headers.cookie is undefined` in Next.js API Routes

 This document addresses a common issue encountered when working with cookies in Next.js API routes: the `Error: request.headers.cookie is undefined` error.
 This error typically occurs when your API route attempts to access cookies that aren't being sent by the client.